The Sands Institute for Lifelong Learning will be housed in a renovated C. Ray Smith Alumni Hall, once completed.

 The Women’s Leadership Program

 A new MOOC on Coursera, Foundations of Diversity and Inclusion at Work Teachout, brings learners from around the world the latest scholarship and best practices on diversity, equity and inclusion, and organizational change.

 New virtual courses for spring 2021 include: Leading Digital Transformation, Digital Marketing and Strategy in the Digital Age.

 Several other exciting projects are underway and will be announced in early 2021.

-- Continued development of the UVA Inn at Darden and Conference Center for Lifelong Learning and the C. Ray Smith Alumni Hall in Charlottesville will ensure Darden facilities for lifelong learning are world class.
+- Continued development of The Forum Hotel Kimpton at the University of Virginia Darden School of Business and the C. Ray Smith Alumni Hall in Charlottesville will ensure Darden facilities for lifelong learning are world class.
 Offering an outstanding hospitality, education and conference experience is essential to Darden’s academic mission to deliver transformational learning experiences for Darden Executive Education and Lifelong Learning participants and degree program students.

-UVA Inn at Darden and Conference Center for Lifelong Learning, to be constructed starting in 2021, will dramatically increase programming opportunities for lifelong learning.
-The inn project includes a 199-room hotel and conference center and five-acre arboretum and botanical gardens that will connect Darden, UVA School of Law and the Rivanna trail.
+The Forum Hotel Kimpton, to open in spring 2023, will dramatically increase programming opportunities for lifelong learning.
+The Forum Hotel project includes a 198-room hotel and conference center and five-acre arboretum and botanical gardens that will connect Darden, UVA School of Law and the Rivanna trail.